Schz123/Resource-Focused-Synthetic-Control-Group-Analysis-on-The-Economic-Effects-of-Peace-Keeping-Missions/README.md

 # A Resource Focused Synthetic Control Group Analysis on The Economic Effects of Peace Keeping Missions in the DRC And the Ivory Coast

+My code is contained in the file `Analysis.m`.

 Both the statistics on the Output-side real GDP at chained PPPs, and the population of each country, were retrieved from the Penn World Table data set (version 10.01).

 To create the resource-based synthetic countries I used the total natural resource rents as a percentage of the country’s GDP.
 This data was retrieved from the World Bank Group DataBank.